In these terms and conditions:

 11.7 We will inspect the accommodation and the shared areas to which you had access and will then initiate the deposit return process, as outlined in The Deposit and the Deposit Protection Scheme above.
 If the deposit is not enough to cover our claim in full, you will remain liable to pay us the shortfall.

-11.8 If there are regulations in force at the end of the Occupancy Period that prevent you from leaving Leeds or prevent you from travelling to your next destination, you will be allowed to stay in the accommodation whilst those regulations remain in force, but you will be charged for the additional period of occupation (at the same daily rate as the Rent).
+11.8 If there are regulations in force at the end of the Tenancy Period that prevent you from leaving Leeds or prevent you from travelling to your next destination, you will be allowed to stay in University accommodation whilst those regulations remain in force.
+We may ask you to move to a different flat or residence for the additional days of your stay.
+You will be charged for the additional period of occupation (at the applicable daily rate for the accommodation), but this will not be at a higher daily rate than the Rent.
 If the regulations were not made by the UK Government, we may ask you to provide evidence, in English, of the regulations that are preventing you from travelling.

 12 The Edge (sports facility) membership

 12.1 This clause 12 does not apply to people living in our family accommodation.

 12.2 People living in residences other than our family accommodation are allowed to use The Edge free of charge whilst they are a tenant, subject to the provisions of this clause 12.